Hero Image

 BBC Radio 4 Appeal

-Tune in this October to hear Susannah Fielding to describe how your support can help Rohingya refugee children learn in their own language, paving the way for a brighter future.
+Susannah Fielding narrated how donations could help Rohingya refugee children learn in their own language, paving the way for a brighter future.

 Meet Romaina

 Imagine being just three years old when your home is destroyed and your family is forced to flee.
 This was Romaina's reality.
-Eight years ago, a brutal military crackdown in Myanmar drove over 700,000 Rohingya Muslims across the border to Bangladesh.
+In August 2017, a brutal military crackdown in Myanmar drove over 700,000 Rohingya Muslims across the border to Bangladesh.
 Romaina and her family found themselves in Kutupalong, the world's largest refugee camp.

 For generations, the Rohingya have faced a systematic denial of education.
 In the camp, lessons were a blur for Romaina.
 The mandatory curriculum was in Burmese - a language she and her teachers barely understood.
 She tried to learn, but the words felt clumsy, and understanding simple concepts was a constant struggle.
 Romaina felt frustrated and lost, yearning for a chance to really learn.